davideicardi/search-crawler/README.md

 After installation you can execute the node.js application by executing:

-    node ./src/server.js

-server.js is the main node js application file.
-This command execute a node.js web server that you can use to manage sites and crawling process.
+    npm run server-local

-By default the web server is created at port 8181, so you can open it by running http://localhost:8181.
+By default the web server is created at port 8181, so you can browse it at [http://localhost:8181](http://localhost:8181).

 ### Configuration

+See ./src/config.js

 ### REST API